 Board decision making

 The Board has a schedule of matters covering business, financial and operational matters ensuring that all areas of Board responsibility are addressed throughout the year.
-The Chairman, supported by the Company Secretary, is responsible for ensuring the Directors receive accurate and timely information.
+The Chair, supported by the Company Secretary, is responsible for ensuring the Directors receive accurate and timely information.
 The Company Secretary compiles the Board papers which are circulated to Directors in advance of meetings.
 The Company Secretary prepares and provides minutes of each meeting and every Director is aware of the right to formally minute any concerns.

 Board meetings